Siege of Naarden (1813–1814)

 The siege of Naarden was an investment of the city of Naarden from November 1813 until May 1814 by a Dutch and Russian army as part of the liberation of the Netherlands during the War of the Sixth Coalition.
-This siege took months, since the French commander didn't believe that Napoleon was captured.
-Finally, the French soldiers were given a retreat with honour.
+This siege took months, since the French commander didn't believe that Napoleon had been defeated and had abdicated.
+Finally, the French soldiers were granted a retreat with honour.

 Prelude

 In October 1813, Napoleon was defeated at the Battle of Leipzig.
-As a result, the Sixth Coalition decided to liberate the Netherlands which had been occupied for almost 20 years.
-Their king, Willem I, was in exile in England and returned to Holland in November 1813.
+As a result, the Sixth Coalition attempted to expel the French from the Netherlands, which had been annexed by France in 1810.
+William Frederick, son of the last stadtholder of the old Dutch Republic, had been in exile in England, and returned to Holland in November 1813.
 He received military assistance from Prussian and Russian armies.

 The battle

 Russian cossacks were the first soldiers that approached Naarden.
 French soldiers retreated into the fortress, awaiting the (hoped for) return of Napoleon.
 This scenario happened in multiple cities in Holland, like Den Helder, Delfzijl and Gorinchem.
 However, the French forces in Naarden didn't surrender and were highly capable of keeping their strength.
 They even had some Dutch soldiers fighting on their side, which were enlisted in the Grande Armée.
 During the siege, most of the city was destroyed by bombardments.
 However, there were almost no casualties since the French and civilians were capable of hiding within the fortress walls.

 When the allied forces received the message that Napoleon was captured, the French forces didn't believe them and held on.
 Finally, after many attempts, a special message from the French government was able to convince them after all.
 In May 1814, the French soldiers were given a retreat with honour.